graphnex/privacy-from-visual-entities/ARTIFACT-EVALUATION.md

 ### Software Requirements <a name="software-requirements"></a>

-The software was run on a Linux-based machine (CentOS 6).
+The software was run on a Linux-based machine (CentOS Linux release 7.7.1908).

 <details>
 <summary> Show packages </summary><br>